Manasseh919/Manasseh919/README.md

  Software Developer coding on React Native & ReactJS hoping to collaborate develop complex web/mobile applications for millions of users with React native ,React and modern technologies

-Skills: REACT NATIVE / REACT / NODE JS/ EXPRESS/JS / HTML / CSS
+Skills: REACT NATIVE / REACT / NODE JS/ EXPRESS/JS / NEXT JS/ TYPESCRIPT

-- 🔭 I’m currently working on My Final Year Project
+- 🔭 I’m currently doing my masters in computer science in Germany
-- 🌱 I’m currently learning SWIFT
 - 👯 I’m looking to collaborate on Software Development Projects
-- 🤔 I’m looking for help with Backend Development
 - 💬 Ask me about Web and Mobile Development
 - 📫 How to reach me: manasseh919@gmail.com